mxab/taifun/README.md

     Parameters
     ----------
+    coordinates: Coordinates
-    coordinates (Coordinates): the latitude and longitude of a location
+        the latitude and longitude of a location

     Returns:
         dict: a dictionary of the current weather